We’re working hard to protect our residents, staff and services and respond to the current Coronavirus (Covid-19) situation.

 We are looking to prioritise decision making using innovative approaches as need be where this will support the local economy.
 We will work with applicants and others proactively to agree extensions of time for decision making.

-In the current circumstances we are suspending the displaying of site notices and will be undertaking publicity by neighbour notification letter and website publication only, as an interim measure, in order to continue to safeguard public transparency.
+Due to the changing circumstances we are now displaying site notices on a case by case basis and will continue to undertake publicity by neighbour notification letter and website publication, as an interim measure, in order to continue to safeguard public transparency.
 We will be continuing to publicise applications in the East Anglian Daily Times and on our website in the usual way.

 We are reviewing all of those cases that would normally be reported to planning committees and will be taking a case by case approach.
 We are considering whether we may need to arrange virtual committee meetings and information regarding future arrangements will be made available on the Councils' website in due course.